Data Generation is Skyrocketing

 Vigilance against evolving threats is crucial given the heightened vulnerabilities of the expanding data landscape.
 Alongside the complex risks of AI democratization and surging cloud adoption, enterprise data protection requires dependable support from CSPs to enable and enhance confidential computing.

-The AMD EPYC Approach to Security
+The AMD EPYC™ Approach to Security

-With the modern “ZEN” architecture, AMD EPYC processors are designed with security in mind from the ground up to be highly resistant to today’s sophisticated attacks, helping protect your sensitive data, avoid downtime, and reduce resource drain.
+With the modern “ZEN” architecture, AMD EPYC server CPUs are designed with security in mind from the ground up to be highly resistant to today’s sophisticated attacks, helping protect your sensitive data, avoid downtime, and reduce resource drain.
 In addition, AMD Infinity Guard provides a unique and robust set of security features that help complement industry ecosystem partners at the software and system levels.

 AMD Infinity Guard